Kokkadichcholai: Demography

 The dominant group is the Mukkuvar caste - mainly farmers, followed by service castes such as dhobys, barbers and others.
-There is a notion of a self-contained autonomous system of villages, presided over by the Ur-Podiyar, elected from among the Podiyars or village leaders, the role of the Ur Podiyar is considered more ceremonial than coercive.
-Podiyars in practice were the large landowners.
-It has become common for people of the area to prefix their name with Podiyar.
-Most are Hindus with some Christians amongst them.
+There is a notion of a self-contained autonomous system of villages, presided over by the Ur-Podiyar, elected from among the Podiyars or village leaders.
+The role of the Ur Podiyar is considered more ceremonial than authoritative.
+Podiyars in practice were large landowners.
+It has become common for people of the area use the prefix with Podiyar with their name.
+They are largely Hindus, though some among them are Christians as well.